Cosmic Dipoles from Large-Scale Structure Surveys: Subtleties in cosmic dipoles

 \subsection{Intrinsic velocities and dipoles}

 What are the individual velocities $\bm{v}_\ga$, $\bm{v}_g$ of the CMB and galaxies at the observer position?
 To a good approximation, CMB photons we measure today originate from the last scattering surface at~$z_\star$, such that the CMB sky map has much information about the Universe when it was just 370 thousand years old \cite{PLANCKover18}.
 However, the CMB sky map itself is indeed a photon fluid {\it today at the observer position} (in fact more than a fluid, as it possesses higher multipoles), and that is why we can measure it!
-Collectively as a fluid, the CMB photons form a CMB fluid velocity~$\bm{v}_\ga$ at the observer position in a given choice of coordinate, while the individual photons move at the speed of light (see Eqs.~[\ref{CMBdipole}] and~[\ref{intCMB}] in the conformal Newtonian gauge).
+Collectively as a fluid, the CMB photons form a CMB fluid velocity~$\bm{v}_\ga$ at the observer position in a given choice of coordinate, while the individual photons move at the speed of light.

 In the same way, galaxy surveys provide the galaxy number density $\ngobs(z,\Nang)$ as a function of the observed redshift~$z$ and angle~$\Nang$, or one can construct the galaxy sky map~$\ngtwo(\Nang)$ by projecting along the line-of-sight direction as in the CMB temperature map.
-It is well known that the density fluctuation \cite{KAISE84} and the redshift-space distortion \cite{KAISE87} are the dominant contributions at redshift~$z$ of the source galaxies, but again the observed galaxy maps (either three-dimensional or projected two-dimensional) are indeed physical observables {\it today} at {\it the observer position}, which defines a velocity~$\bm{v}_g$ of the observed source galaxies at the observer position in a given choice of coordinate (see Eqs.~[\ref{TFLSS}], [\ref{LSSTF}], and [\ref{intLSS}] in the conformal Newtonian gauge).
+It is well known that the density fluctuation \cite{KAISE84} and the redshift-space distortion \cite{KAISE87} are the dominant contributions at redshift~$z$ of the source galaxies, but again the observed galaxy maps (either three-dimensional or projected two-dimensional) are indeed physical observables {\it today} at {\it the observer position}, which defines a velocity~$\bm{v}_g$ of the observed source galaxies at the observer position in a given choice of coordinate.